Hypotension: stabilising blood pressure and improving energy

 How to treat low blood pressure (hypotension) – the Melbourne Functional Medicine approach

-Our cardiometabolic practitioner Mark Payne thoroughly assesses patients with hypotension through an in-depth case history and further functional tests where needed.
+Practitioner Mark Payne has extensive experience in cardiometabolic health and takes a thorough approach to assessing low blood pressure, beginning with a detailed case history and functional testing where needed.
 This investigative approach helps to uncover the cause of hypotension to create a plan that will outline how to treat low blood pressure to bring it back into optimal ranges, and for symptoms to resolve.

-Low blood pressure specialists and functional medicine practitioners will create a personalised plan which may include:
+For natural support, functional medicine practitioners work alongside cardiologists to create a personalised plan which may include:

 Ready for a personalised, natural functional medicine treatment?